 Sometimes hiring a lawyer for your immigration case is just too expensive.
 Sometimes your neighbor, or cousin, or friend recommends that you hire someone who is not a lawyer.
-In some cases that’s ok.
+In some cases that's okay.
 There are many honest and hardworking paralegals around.

 But how can you tell that you are hiring one of those paralegals and not someone who will cheat you?
 How do you know if you actually need a lawyer?
 Keep reading to learn more.

 Lawyers successfully finished law school and passed a test (the bar exam) to make sure that they have the knowledge and skills needed to represent you.
 Lawyers are licensed by their state's bar association—the government's office that regulates lawyers.
 They are usually insured against malpractice, which means that if they do something wrong that hurts you, they have an insurance policy that can compensate you.

 Paralegals have—in the best case, when they are worthy of the name—undergone training in legal paperwork.
 They know how to fill out forms and what documents are needed in order to send out a strong case.
 They have a certification from the school where they studied to be paralegals.

 In many U.S. states, the bar association, the same office that regulates lawyers, also regulates paralegal education.
 Paralegals may take a national exam and may be members of the National Association of Legal Assistants (NALA).
 They may also be insured against malpractice.
 If they do any immigration work, they need to be bonded—meaning they put some money on hold with a bonding company to compensate clients for mistakes that they may make.

 But that's not true for everyone who calls themselves a paralegal.
 People who fill out papers but did not go to school for paralegal studies and have no certification are not really paralegals, and should not call themselves by this name.